 Industrialization and urbanization have intensified environmental health risks and pollution, especially in developing countries.
-Household and ambient air pollution, lead poisoning, inadequate water supply, sanitation and hygiene, and hazardous wastes cause debilitating and fatal illnesses, create harmful living conditions, and destroy ecosystems.
-Pollution stunts economic growth and exacerbates poverty and uneven income distribution in both urban and rural areas.
-Poor people, who can’t afford to protect themselves from the negative impacts of pollution, end up suffering the most.
+Air pollution, lead poisoning, inadequate water supply, sanitation and hygiene, and hazardous wastes cause debilitating and fatal illnesses, create harmful living conditions, and destroy ecosystems.
+Pollution stunts economic growth and exacerbates poverty and inequality in both urban and rural areas.
+Poor people, who cannot afford to protect themselves from the negative impacts of pollution, end up suffering the most.

-According to estimates developed by the World Health Organization (WHO), an estimated 12.6 million people died from environmental health risks in 2012.
-Air pollution has become the fourth risk factor for premature deaths, just behind tobacco smoking.
+According to the World Health Organization (WHO), an estimated 12.6 million people die from environmental health risks annually.
+Air pollution has become the fourth highest risk factor for premature deaths – one in 10 deaths worldwide is attributable to air pollution exposure.
 While the challenge of pollution is a global one, the impacts are overwhelmingly felt in developing countries.
 About 95 percent of adults and children impacted by pollution-related illnesses live in low and middle-income countries.

 It is critical to address pollution because of its unacceptable toll on health and human capital, as well as associated GDP losses.
-Pollution management offers no-regrets options to alleviate poverty, boost shared prosperity, and address the vital demands of millions of people for healthier and more productive lives.
+Pollution management offers no-regrets options that can alleviate poverty, boost shared prosperity, and address the vital demands of millions of people for healthier and more productive lives.
 In addition, pollution management can enhance competitiveness, for example, through job creation, better energy efficiency, improved transport, and sustainable urban and rural development.
-Pollution management can also make substantial contributions to mitigate climate change through actions such as reducing black carbon emissions, which contribute to both air pollution and global warming.
+Pollution management can also make substantial contributions to climate change mitigation through actions, such as reduction of black carbon emissions, which contribute to both air pollution and global warming.

 The World Bank Group works with developing countries and development partners to reduce pollution, implement proper waste management, improve water and air quality, and promote clean development for healthier lives and better economic opportunity.